ShabadOS/gurmukhiutils/README.md

 # Gurmukhi Utils (Python)

-A utilities library for converting, analyzing, and testing Gurmukhi strings.
-Ported to Python from [`gurmukhi-utils`](https://github.com/shabados/gurmukhi-utils).
+Python utilities library for converting, analyzing, and testing Gurmukhi strings.
+This project is an original work inspired by the JavaScript library [`gurmukhi-utils`](https://github.com/shabados/gurmukhi-utils).

+## WIP

+This library is a work in progress!
+Note that the API can change unexpectedly when upgrading.
+It will not be using [SemVer](https://semver.org/) until version 1.0.0.
+Please do not use for critical projects yet.

 ## Contributing